innodoc/react-mathjax-node/README.md

 > The Provider manages all formulars in its component sub-tree.

 There can be an arbitrary number of Providers in your application.
-So you can have different areas with formulars and distinct display logic.
+So you can have different areas with formulars and distinct display logic if needed.

 ### `MathJax.ConfigProvider`